 All reports should be submitted to the Honours course Coordinator, Prof M L Chithambo.
-The submission deadline for all reports is 9:00 am on Thursday, 14 October 2021.
+The submission deadline for all reports is 9:00 am on Thursday, 17 October 2024.
 The deadline is final.
 There will be a penalty for late submissions.
-Marks will be reduced by 5% for each day the deadline is exceeded.